Using Internal Comms Video to Drive Employee Engagement

 Plan interaction.
 Whether you’re using Slack, Yammer or Workplace as a back-channel for live comments and questions, you should ensure to have a dedicated moderator, who can manage incoming messages quickly and efficiently.
 Think about how you will manage feedback in a live environment.
 How often will you take questions?
 Could someone have a microphone and read out questions from the online audience?
 Will you need an extra monitor or iPad for presenters to see questions?
 Plan time for a proper tech run through to avoid any hiccups!

 Start simple and scale up as your capabilities improve.
 There’s nothing wrong with a simple, one-camera shoot to start with, as long as the video is well shot and the audio is clear.
+You can read our basic requirements guide here.
 Once you’ve hit your stride, you’ll then be able to add an extra camera or two and more professional graphics and even live captions, all of which can make a huge difference to your audience.
 A multi-camera internal comms webcast has much more impact and keeps your audience engaged for longer.
 We discuss this further with our case study on why Hogarth scaled up from using webcams and WebEx to multi-camera live streaming with a bespoke, secure video player.

 Or you can call us on +44 (0)203 151 5870